Angela Simmons Shares Adorable Beach Snap With Her Son: ‘Baby Boy Is My Heartbeat’

 “Great pic!
 Nothing better than the love shared between mother and son!” a fan wrote.

-“Good morning beautiful… your son is very handsome,” another follower noted.
+“Good morning beautiful… your son is very handsome,” another fan noted.

 “mama & son love, nothing like it,” someone else declared.

-This photo wasn’t shared with the intent of flaunting Angela’s fit physique and gorgeous curves.
-However, she has been posting a lot of videos lately detailing her workouts, and the outfit she showed on the beach Monday morning did give her followers a hint of how well her work has paid off.
+This photo wasn’t uploaded with the intent of flaunting Angela’s fit physique and gorgeous curves.
+However, she has been posting a lot of videos lately detailing her workouts, and the outfit she showed on the beach did give her followers a hint of how well her work has paid off.